appmux/adhesive.js/README.md

 Components
 ==========

-adhesive.js components are independent, you can mix and match and add salt to taste.
+adhesive.js components are independent, you can mix and match and season to taste.

 <h3>ngModular</h3>
 <p>Provides modular file structure with auto-loading capabilities for AngularJS applications.</p>